Whom to Query for What: Adaptive Group Elicitation via Multi-Turn LLM Interactions: Proof of Theoretical Results

 This section presents the theoretical foundation for Fact~\ref{fact:definetti}, which generalizes de Finetti's theorem, and establishes the martingale condition Remark~\ref{rm:martingale} and frequentist consistency Theorem~\ref{thm:consistency} of the copula-based predictive inference framework.
 This justification ensures that our method provides valid uncertainty quantification under the martingale condition, extending Bayesian principles to sequential prediction settings without explicit likelihood specification~\citep{Ye2024exchangeable,wang2025adaptive}.

 We begin by introducing key definitions.
 The conditionally identically distributed (c.i.d.) sequence serves as the foundational concept for predictive inference, generalizing exchangeable sequences through a martingale formulation that accommodates broader data-generating processes.
-In the following context, we always use capital letter $P$ represent cumulative distribution function, and small letter $p$ represent distribution density function.
+In the following context, we shall focus on the real random variable case exclusively, and we remark here that \citep{berti2004limit} established Theorem~\ref{thm:convergence} and limit theorems for random variables taking value in general Polish space.
+Specifically, we fix a probability space $(\Omega,\mathbb{P},\mathcal{F})$ and consider a random variable sequence $\{ Y_{i}\}_{i=1}^{\infty}$ taking value in $\mathbb{R}$.
+For $y\in \mathbb{R}$, denote $P_{i}(y)=\mathbb{P}(Y_{i+1}\leq y|Y_{1:i})$.
+Throughout this subsection, we shall always use capital letter $P$ represent cumulative distribution function, and small letter $p$ represent distribution density function.

-\begin{definition}[Conditionally identically distributed (c.i.d.) sequence] A sequence of random variables \( Y_{1}, Y_{2}, \ldots \) is conditionally identically distributed (c.i.d.) if, for all \( t \ge 1 \) and all \( k > 0 \), the following holds almost surely:
+\begin{definition}[Conditionally identically distributed (c.i.d.) sequence] A sequence of random variables \( Y_{1}, Y_{2}, \ldots \) is conditionally identically distributed (c.i.d.) if, for all \( i \ge 1 \) and all \( k\geq 1 \), the following holds almost surely:

-where \( P_t(y):=P(Y_{t+1}\leq y|Y_{1},\ldots,Y_{t}) \) denotes the predictive cumulative distribution function after observing \( Y_1, \ldots, Y_t \).
+where \( P_i(\cdot) \) denotes the predictive cumulative distribution function of $Y_{i+1}$ after observing \( Y_1, \ldots, Y_i \).
 This implies that, conditional on the past, all future observations are identically distributed according to the current predictive distribution. \end{definition}

 The following martingale formulation of c.i.d. sequences provides the theoretical basis for the approaches in \citep{Fong2024martingale,Ye2024exchangeable} and our work.
-This formulation is particularly valuable as it enables the application of martingale convergence tools to predictive inference. \begin{lemma}[Martingale formulation, \citep{berti2004limit}] For a sequence of random variables $Y_{1:\infty}$, it is conditionally identically distributed (c.i.d.) if and only if the sequence of predictive distribution functions \( \{P_i(y)\} \) constitutes a martingale for each \( y \).
-That is, for \( i > 1 \):
+This formulation is particularly valuable as it enables the application of martingale convergence tools to predictive inference. \begin{lemma}[Martingale formulation, \citep{berti2004limit}] For a sequence of random variables $Y_{1:\infty}$, it is conditionally identically distributed (c.i.d.) if and only if the sequence of predictive distribution functions \( \{P_i(y)\}_{i=1}^{\infty} \) constitutes a bounded martingale for each \( y \).
+That is, for \( i > 1 \) and $y\in \mathbb{R}$, the following equality holds

 This martingale property ensures unbiased updating of the predictive distribution sequence, a condition termed \textit{predictive coherence} in \citep{Fong2024martingale}. \end{lemma}